avalon-lang/avaloni/docs/source/reference/variables.rst

     var a = b = c = d = 10

-Let's note as well that if two or more variables share the same declarator, they can declared on the same line or idented to reflect the sharing.
+Let's note as well that if two or more variables share the same declarator, they can declared on the same line or indented to reflect the sharing.

 .. code::